-(₹ in Lakhs) Year ended 31st March, 2020 Year ended 31st March, 2019 Gratuity Current service cost 682.38 634.13 Past Service Cost - - Finance cost/(income) 19.40 (13.66) Asset/(Liabilities) recognised in Balance Sheet - - Net impact on the Profit / (Loss) before tax 701.78 620.47 Remeasurement of the net defined benefit liability: Return on plan assets excluding actuarial return on plan assets 163.75 (127.26) Actuarial gains/(losses) arising from changes in demographic - 0.77 Actuarial gains/(losses) arising from changes in financial assumption 426.41 - Experience gains/(losses) arising on experience adjustments 159.60 146.59 Net Gain / (Loss) recognised in the Other Comprehensive Income before tax 749.76 20.10
+Year ended 31st March, 2020 Year ended 31st March, 2019 Gratuity Current service cost 682.38 634.13 Past Service Cost - - Finance cost/(income) 19.40 (13.66) Asset/(Liabilities) recognised in Balance Sheet - - Net impact on the Profit / (Loss) before tax 701.78 620.47 Remeasurement of the net defined benefit liability: Return on plan assets excluding actuarial return on plan assets 163.75 (127.26) Actuarial gains/(losses) arising from changes in demographic - 0.77 Actuarial gains/(losses) arising from changes in financial assumption 426.41 - Experience gains/(losses) arising on experience adjustments 159.60 146.59 Net Gain / (Loss) recognised in the Other Comprehensive Income before tax 749.76 20.10 Combined for the control of the little of the control of the con : . l

-Surplus of assets over liabilities has not been recognised on the basis that future economic benefits are not available to the Company in the form of a reduction in future contributions or cash refunds.

-Providend Fund Current service cost 773.10 693.87 Finance cost/(income) - - Amount recognised in the Statement of Profit and loss 773.10 693.87 Remeasurement of the net defined benefit liability: Actual return on plan assets less expected interest on plan asset (49.40) (53.74) Actuarial gains/(losses) arising from changes in demographic - - Actuarial gains/(losses) arising from changes in financial assumption - - Experience gains/(losses) arising on experience adjustments 49.40 53.74 Expected Return on Plan Assets - - Net Actuarial Losses/ (Gain) Recognised in Year - - Amount recognised in the Other Comprehensive Income - - Pension: Employee Benefit Expenses: Current service cost 1.53 2.32 Finance cost/(income) 2.72 (18.09) Amount recognised in the Statement of Profit and Loss 4.25 (15.77) Remeasurement of the net defined benefit liability: Actual return on plan assets less expected interest on plan asset - - Actuarial gains/(losses) arising from changes in demographic - - Actuarial gains/(losses) arising from changes in financial assumption 1.30 - Experience gains/(losses) arising on experience adjustments 2.90 - benefit plan liabilities - - Amount recognised in the Other Comprehensive Income 4.20 -
+Net Gain / (Loss) recognised in the Other Comprehensive Income before tax 749.76 20.10 Surplus of assets over liabilities has not been recognised on the basis that future economic bei the form of a reduction in future contributions or cash refunds. nefits are not available to th ne Company in Providend Fund Current service cost 773.10 693.87 Finance cost/(income) - - Amount recognised in the Statement of Profit and loss 773.10 693.87 Remeasurement of the net defined benefit liability: Actual return on plan assets less expected interest on plan asset (49.40) (53.74) Actuarial gains/(losses) arising from changes in demographic - - Actuarial gains/(losses) arising from changes in financial assumption - - Experience gains/(losses) arising on experience adjustments 49.40 53.74 Expected Return on Plan Assets - - Net Actuarial Losses/ (Gain) Recognised in Year - - Amount recognised in the Other Comprehensive Income - - Pension: Employee Benefit Expenses: Current service cost 1.53 2.32 Finance cost/(income) 2.72 (18.09) Amount recognised in the Statement of Profit and Loss 4.25 (15.77) Remeasurement of the net defined benefit liability: Actual return on plan assets less expected interest on plan asset - - Actuarial gains/(losses) arising from changes in demographic - - Actuarial gains/(losses) arising from changes in financial assumption 1.30 - Experience gains/(losses) arising on experience adjustments 2.90 - benefit plan liabilities - - Amount recognised in the Other Comprehensive Income 4.20 -